 zLimit Optional.
 This is a Z limit value which represents the maximum position the Z joint will travel to during the Jump motion.
-This can be thought of as the Z Height Ceiling for the searchExpr Optional.
-A Sense, Till or Find expression.
+This can be thought of as the Z Height Ceiling for the Jump instruction.

-Jump instruction.
 Any valid Z joint Coordinate value is acceptable.